C/1975 V1 (West): Breakup

 Before the perihelion passage, and using 28 positions obtained between 10 August 1975 and 27 January 1976, Comet West was estimated to have an orbital period of about 254,000 years.
 As the comet passed within 30 million km of the Sun, the nucleus was observed to split into four fragments.

 The first report of the split came around 7 March 1976 at 12:30 UTC, when reports were received that the comet had broken into two pieces.
 Astronomer Steven O'Meara, using the 9-inch Harvard Refractor, reported that two additional fragments had formed on the morning of 18 March.

 The fragmentation of the nucleus was, at the time, one of very few comet breakups observed, one of the most notable previous examples being the Great Comet of 1882, a member of the Kreutz Sungrazing 'family' of comets.
-More recently, comets Schwassmann-Wachmann-3 (73P), C/1999 S4 LINEAR, and 57P/du Toit-Neujmin-Delporte, have been observed to split or disintegrate during their passage close to the Sun.
+More recently, comets Schwassmann–Wachmann-3 (73P), C/1999 S4 LINEAR, and 57P/du Toit-Neujmin-Delporte, have been observed to split or disintegrate during their passage close to the Sun.

 Orbit

-Sky path for Comet West, with 7 day motion.
+Sky path for Comet West, with 7-day motion.
 The retrograde loops are caused by parallax from Earth's annual motion around the Sun.
 The most movement occurs when the comet is closest to Earth.

 With a nearly parabolic trajectory, estimates for the orbital period of this comet have varied from 254,000 to 558,000 years.
 Computing the best-fit orbit for this long-period comet is made more difficult since it underwent a splitting event which may have caused a non-gravitational perturbation of the orbit.
 The 2008 SAO Catalog of Cometary Orbits shows 195 observations for C/1975 V1 and 135 for C/1975 V1-A, for a combined total of 330 (218 observations were used in the fit).

 The comet has been more than 50 AU from the Sun since 2003.

 Physical characteristics

-A 2014 reanalysis of photometric observations of the comet during its perihelion in 1976 revealed that the dust particles emitted from its coma were a mixture of weakly refractive and highly refractive material, indicating the presence of Mg-rich silicates and amorphous carbon within the comet itself.
+A 2014 reanalysis of photometric observations of the comet during its perihelion in 1976 revealed that the dust particles emitted from its coma were a mixture of weakly refractive and highly refractive material, indicating the presence of magnesium-rich silicates and amorphous carbon within the comet itself.
 The observed morphology of agglomerated debris is consistent to those found in other comets like 1P/Halley and Hale–Bopp.

 Emission lines of C2, CN, C3, CH, and NH2 were detected from the comet.
 Photometric observations of the comet's fragments about two months after it split apart had revealed an uneven distribution of the aforementioned compounds, indicating that the original nucleus was heterogeneous with significant composition variations in some areas.